Man who used van to kill 10 pedestrians in Toronto guilty

 “His attack on these 26 victims that day was an act of a reasoning mind,” Molloy said.

-“It does matter that he does not have remorse, nor empathize with the victims.
+“It does not matter that he does not have remorse, nor empathize with the victims.
 Lack of empathy for the suffering of victims, even an incapacity to empathize for whatever reason, does not constitute a defense.”

 She noted the man sought and enjoyed notoriety from his actions.
 She did not name the accused in her decision, referring to him as “John Doe” and said she hopes that he will no longer be named.

 The verdict was livestreamed on YouTube because of the pandemic.
-He faces an automatic life sentence and will be sentenced on March 18.
+He faces an automatic life sentence with no parole for at least 25 years.
+Sentencing will be at a later date.

 Minassian, 28, told police he belonged to an online community of sexually frustrated men, some of whom have plotted attacks on people who have sex.
 He admitted to police that he drove a rental van into crowds of pedestrians in a busy north Toronto neighborhood.
 Eight women and two men ranging in age from 22 to 94 died.